 I found this Discord channel on /r/MechWarrior.
-They have a chats for all the old games, it’s a good place to start if you’re looking for a little Retro MechWarrior multiplayer or discuss options for getting these cantankerous classics to run on modern iron.
+They have rooms for all the old games, it’s a good place to start if you’re looking for a little Retro MechWarrior multiplayer or to discuss options for getting these cantankerous classics to run on modern iron.

 MechWarrior 2 / Mercs

 I am still trying to get this to run somehow.
 For Mercenaries, buggy as it is, I demand the Windows version with salvage, DOS is crap!
 Shitty coding of this game makes it really tough to run on modern hardware.
-I actually have an old early P4 Win98 box for the express purpose of playing the MW2 games, though I don’t think it works, gah.
+I actually have an old early P4 Win98 box for the express purpose of playing the MW2 games, though I don’t think it works presently.

 Would you believe this runs flawlessly in a fresh VirtualBox Windows XP VM?
 Just turn off mouse integration.
 That Was Easy™.
 I would still like to run it natively in Windows 10, and I am fairly certain that can be done with enough fiddling.